This article has links to products and services we love, which we may make commission from.

 Pack shades for all seasons.
 Not only do they keep the sun’s glare out of your eyes, but they are also perfect for hiding a hangover behind.

 Vest tops, tank tops, t-shirts and short-sleeved shirts are a great option if you layer them with shirts, cardigans, sweatshirts and hoodies.

-If you are packing a wool top or fleece, match it with a decent rain coat as wool and fleece doesn’t mix well with rain and there’s nothing worse that soggy clothes!
+If you are packing a wool top or fleece, match it with a decent raincoat as wool and fleece don’t mix well with rain and there’s nothing worse than soggy clothes!

 Definitely pack a few sundresses but consider a thin top for underneath and cardigans for on top for cooler days.